dentsucreativeuk/dev-standards/Admin/Git.md

 Once a feature or job based branch has been merged into `master` via `release` or `develop`, it **must** be deleted.

 ## Merging
-Merges should always be performed using the `--no-ff` flag or the "Always generate merge commit" option **must** be enabled to avoid the loss of historical information about branches that have since been removed.
+Merges should always be performed using the `--no-ff` flag or the "Always generate merge commit" option.
+This option **must** be used to avoid the loss of historical information about branches that have since been removed as well as preserve the integrity of commits which were made within the branch itself.

 When a merge is complete and any conflicts are resolved, the merged branch **must** then be deleted unless it is a permanent branch, (i.e. `master` or `develop`).